Products

 which terminated inside a mud scraper built into a wall.
 It did

-a great job (in the late 1980s) as it was silent, very regular,
+a great job (in the late 1980s) as it was silent at the point of delivery, very regular,

 and the smoke turned into a dispersed fog very quickly.
 It presumably